sienar-cms/sienar/docs/guides/plugin-providers/adding-menu-items.md

 ### `MenuPriority`

 The [MenuPriority](xref:Sienar.Infrastructure.Menus.MenuPriority) enum is a way to let Sienar know the render priority you want to give the menu link you're adding.
-It has five values: `Lowest`, `Low`, `Mid`, `High`, and `Highest`.
-The lower the menu priority value, the further down in the menu the `MenuLink` will be rendered (e.g., a `MenuLink` with `MenuPriority.High` will render before a `MenuLink` with `MenuPriority.Mid`).
+It has five values: `Lowest`, `Low`, `Normal`, `High`, and `Highest`.
+The lower the menu priority value, the further down in the menu the `MenuLink` will be rendered (e.g., a `MenuLink` with `MenuPriority.High` will render before a `MenuLink` with `MenuPriority.Normal`).
 Menu links with the same priority will be rendered in the order they were registered.

-**NOTE**: Most of Sienar's links are added with `MenuPriority.Mid`, so you can place your links either before or after Sienar's links if you wish.
+**NOTE**: Most of Sienar's links are added with `MenuPriority.Normal`, so you can place your links either before or after Sienar's links if you wish.
 The exceptions to this rule are the **Register**, **Log in**, and **Log out** links, which are added with `MenuPriority.Lowest` to ensure they always render last.

 ### `MenuLink`